apache/druid/dev/intellij-setup.md

 ## Project SDK

-Druid requires JDK 21 or JDK 25.
+Druid requires JDK 25.
 Add a supported JDK using `File` -> `Project Structure...` -> `Platform Settings` -> `SDKs`.
-The SDK name can reflect the JDK distribution and version, such as `zulu-21`.
+The SDK name can reflect the JDK distribution and version, such as `zulu-25`.

 ![IntelliJ SDK configuration](intellij-sdk-config.png)